 This backpacking trip was done in both Castle Rock State Park and Big Basin State Park in the Santa Cruz Mountains.
 We were attempting to do the entire Skyline to the Sea Trail which starts at Saratoga Gap Vista Point (where Highway 35 and 9 meet) to Waddell Beach.
 The whole trail is around 30 miles.
 Our first day was from the Castle Rock parking lot to Waterman Gap Trail Camp.
 The second Day was Waterman Gap to Big Basin Park Headquarters.
-Our third day was supposed to be from Park Headquarters to Waddell beach (10 miles) but we decided that 20 miles was enough for us (don't worry another attempt is already scheduled). map
+Our third day was supposed to be from Park Headquarters to Waddell beach (10 miles) but we decided that 20 miles was enough for us (don't worry another attempt was already scheduled/completed). map

 Leo, David and I where the three on this trip.
 All of us have camped here before but none of us had done the whole trip yet.
 We knew that we were going one way on this trip so we decided to pack into Leo's famous Honda Civic "SUV" and have someone meet us at Big Basin the next night (our out if we decided to not go the whole way).
 David pack is shown below next to mine.
 Hey, he got it to Waterman Gap (~10 miles away).

 Parking at Castle Rock is adequate but arrive early to be sure to get a spot during peak usage.
 There is a bathroom and trash cans here at the trailhead and I would suggest using the facilities before heading off on the trail.
 The trail is well used most of the year and stepping off the trail to water a tree in some sections is impossible due to poison oak, or streams being so close by.